 "This land has dodged the bullet so many times," says John in Sorensen's cozy café.
 In the 1960s, some of the Kennedy family had an eye to building a ski resort.
 Later, a developer wanted to build a snowmobile concession.
 The Brissendens raised $350,000 in six days and fixed up the rundown Hope Valley Resort on what had become federal land.
-Today it operates as the Hope Valley Outdoor Center, a hub for cross-country skiing and snowshoe lessons in winter and biking, kayaking, and fishing in summer.
+Today it operates as Hope Valley Outdoors, a winter yurt and hub for cross-country skiing and snowshoe lessons.

-At Sorensen's, 32 cabins serve as home base for activities that range from skiing, snowshoeing, and sledding on runs groomed by children's backsides to fly-fishing, llama trekking, leaf peeping (the area is famous for its quaking aspens), birdwatching, and stargazing.
-In winter, some folks never venture much farther than the wood-fired sauna or the ski trails that leave from the front door.
+At Sorensen's, 31 cabins serve as home base for activities that range from skiing, snowshoeing, and sledding on runs groomed by children's backsides to fly-fishing, leaf peeping (the area is famous for its quaking aspens), mountain biking, and guided history hikes.
+In winter, some folks never venture much farther than the wood-fired sauna.
 At some point, however, almost everyone finds their way to a bowl of beef burgundy stew (available at breakfast, lunch, and dinner) and a serving of fresh berry cobbler.